Palsang Lama

 Palsang Lama is a Nepalese professional footballer who plays as a defender.
-He last played for Minerva Punjab in the I-League.
+He most recently played for Dhangadhi FC in the Nepal Super League.

 Playing career

 Born in Nepal, Lama started his football career from United Sikkim FC, Calcutta Football League for the side Tollygunge Agragami.
 On 13 January 2017 he made his professional debut in the Indian I-League with Minerva Punjab against Aizawl.
 He started and played 52 minutes as Minerva Punjab lost 1–0.